 You don’t have to be a big spender to jump into a million-dollar New Orleans experience.
 The Crescent City can be easy on the wallet, if you know where to look.
 From happy hour specials to hidden gems, there are affordable options all over town, no matter what the season.
 Pro tip: consider booking a midweek trip to New Orleans to save on hotel rooms, and fill your itinerary with these 50 free things to do around NOLA.
 Check out our neighborhood itinerary below and explore our inexpensive dining options here.

 This most historic part of New Orleans is famous for its white tablecloth restaurants, artsy boutiques, and craft cocktail bars.
 But you don’t have to break the bank to enjoy the French Quarter.

-Ogle art – Window shop along Royal Street, famous for art galleries galore and soak up New Orleans’ local art culture.
+Window shop along Royal Street, famous for art galleries galore and soak up New Orleans’ local art culture.

 Take a peek into the beautiful St. Louis Cathedral, the oldest cathedral in the United States, then claim a bench on the square and people watch.

-Ogden Museum of Art - This museum is home to the most comprehensive collection of Southern art in the world and offers free and discounted admission for students, seniors, and more.
+This museum is home to the most comprehensive collection of Southern art in the world and offers free and discounted admission for students, seniors, and more.

 Known for stately oaks and historic mansions, shopping on Magazine Street and eclectic restaurants, Uptown delivers a surprising array of well-priced options.

-Breakfast - Camellia Grill is a landmark diner Uptown known for its rib-sticking breakfasts and entertaining servers.
+Camellia Grill is a landmark diner Uptown known for its rib-sticking breakfasts and entertaining servers.
 Grab a seat at the counter and enjoy the show.

-Audubon Park - Go for a ramble under the leafy canopies of gorgeous oaks in Audubon Park, then relax in one of the covered gazebos and watch the ducks.
+Go for a ramble under the leafy canopies of gorgeous oaks in Audubon Park, then relax in one of the covered gazebos and watch the ducks.

-If you really want to experience New Orleans like a local, spend a day in Mid-City and Esplanade Ridge for some off the beaten path bargains.
+If you really want to experience New Orleans like a local, spend a day in Mid-City and Esplanade Ridge for some off-the-beaten-path bargains.

-City Park – A 1,300-acre outdoor oasis that has enchanted New Orleanians since 1854, City Park is the spot for outdoor family friendly activities.
+A 1,300-acre outdoor oasis that has enchanted New Orleanians since 1854, City Park is the spot for outdoor family friendly activities.
 Go for a jog around the lake, or take a stroll and bird watch.

-Bayou St. John - See the Louisiana Bayou St. John up close and personal along the 1.7 mile jogging and bike path in Mid-City.
+See the Louisiana Bayou St. John up close and personal along the 1.7 mile jogging and bike path in Mid-City.

 Just downriver of the French Quarter, the Marigny and Bywater are two neighborhoods to visit for great live music, art markets, and tasty food that won’t break the bank.

-Lunch - Grab lunch at Dat Dog’s Frenchmen Street outpost, or a slice of pizza at the seriously addictive Pizza Delicious further down river in Bywater.
+Grab lunch at Dat Dog’s Frenchmen Street outpost, or a slice of pizza at the seriously addictive Pizza Delicious further down river in Bywater.
 Or for breakfast or lunch, head to Frady’s One Stop, where cheap eats and plate lunches attract throngs of regulars.